AulysV/new-tab/README.md

-# new-tab
+# New Tab
-A new tab HTML page test
+A new tab HTML page test (yes, it's empty)